bioimage-io/collection/README.md

 # Add community partner
 To link yourself as a community partner, please create a PR to insert relevant metadata into [bioimageio_collection_config.json](https://github.com/bioimage-io/collection/blob/4087336ad00bff0198f5de83c94aa13be357840d/bioimageio_collection_config.json) under `"partners"`.
 Checkout [ilastik partner entry](https://github.com/bioimage-io/collection/blob/4087336ad00bff0198f5de83c94aa13be357840d/bioimageio_collection_config.json#L283-L301) for an example.

+## Add community partner compatibility checks
+Any community partner is invited to add a GitHub Actions workflow in this repo (please make a PR) that generates reports on its software compatibility with new and updated resources in the bioimage.io collection.
+See [ilastik compatibility checks worfklow](https://github.com/bioimage-io/collection/blob/main/.github/workflows/check_compatibility_ilastik.yaml) for an example.